Sharpening Part 2 – The Journey

 When the wick becomes too dirty for the steel wire brush to clean (difficult to imagine though that may be) you can either cut off a few millimeters to expose uncontaminated cloth, or replace the cloth wick to present a clean surface.

 As the cloth wears, the wick will shorten and stop projecting from the oilpot’s mouth.
-When this happens, simply remove the wick and place some clean rags in the bottom to elevate it thereby restoring the necessary projection of the wick.
+When this happens, simply remove the wick and place some clean rags in the bottom to elevate it thereby restoring the necessary projection.

 The oilpot is an ancient, dirt-cheap tool you will find to be an invaluable addition to your woodworking tool kit.
 I promise it will make you grin when using handplanes!